How to consciously build a business you’ll love

 I know how it happens.
-When we start a business we tend to be quite reactive.
+When we build a business we tend to be quite reactive.
 We need to pay the bills so we take on whatever work comes our way.
 Anything a client asks us to do, we tend to do it regardless of whether it’s part of our core service offering or not.

 But here’s something I’ve learned over the years:

 If you aren’t clear about what you want when you build a business, you’ll simply get what you end up with.

 And quite often, you won’t like what you end up with.

 It all comes down to making very conscious decisions.
 It involves being very clear about what you don’t want as much as what you do want.

 - What type of customers do I want to attract and work with?

 - What type of customers do I want to avoid at all costs?

 - What type of projects do I want to attract?

 - What type of projects do I want to avoid at all costs?